postmannen/steward/README.md

 ## TODO

-### Implements a replyOpts message field

-To be used for specifying options that can be needed for reply methods like external calls, etc.

 ### Implements a repeat and repeatInterval message field

 To specify how many times a message should be run and at what interval

-### Split out the different opCmd's into it's own request types

 ### Move the processes map into it's own go routine